benkoo/mcard-core/README.md

 The values defined in `config_constants.py` are illustrated and utilized in various environment files, including:

-- **`example.env`**: Serves as a template showcasing the default and recommended environment variable settings for the application.
+- **`.env.example`**: Serves as a template showcasing the default and recommended environment variable settings for the application.
 It provides examples of how to configure the environment variables defined in `config_constants.py`.
 - **`.env`**: Used in the development environment to load the actual environment variables.
 It should contain the real values that the application will use during development.
 - **`.env.test`**: Specifically configured for testing purposes, ensuring that the test environment is isolated and controlled.
 It mirrors the structure of `.env` but may contain different values to facilitate testing scenarios.